 This directory contains NEURON files associated with computing

-neuronal response to a Chirp stimulus.
+model of a CA1 pyramidal neuron.
 These files, and the functions

-there in, could be used to generate traces that shed light on the
+there in, could be used to compute input resistance and to generate

-and in Fig. 3 of the 2008 paper, both referenced below.
+presented in Fig. 8C of the paper referenced below.

 in rat hippocampal neurons is accompanied by spatially widespread